ScanSource (SCSC)

 12. Is Now The Time To Buy ScanSource?

-Before making an investment decision, investors should account for ScanSource’s business fundamentals and valuation in addition to what happened in the latest quarter.
+When considering an investment in ScanSource, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-We see the value of companies helping their customers, but in the case of ScanSource, we’re out.
-For starters, its revenue growth was weak over the last five years.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its operating margins reveal poor profitability compared to other business services companies.
+ScanSource isn’t a terrible business, but it isn’t one of our picks.
+To begin with, its revenue growth was weak over the last five years.
+And while its rising cash profitability gives it more optionality, the downside is its operating margins reveal poor profitability compared to other business services companies.
 On top of that, its low free cash flow margins give it little breathing room.

-ScanSource’s P/E ratio based on the next 12 months is 9.8x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are superior stocks to buy right now.
+ScanSource’s P/E ratio based on the next 12 months is 10x.
+While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
+We're pretty confident there are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.